-For the 2009 health annual statement filing, the NAIC adopted significant modifications to the actuarial opinion requirements that all practicing health actuaries need to be aware of in advance of the filing.
-This paper was prepared to assist actuaries to both understand and comply with these new requirements promulgated by the NAIC.
+For the 2009 health annual statement filing, the National Association of Insurance Commissioners (NAIC) adopted significant modifications to the actuarial opinion requirements of which all practicing health actuaries need to be aware in advance of the filing.
+In 2010, the NAIC adopted additional modifications to the actuarial opinion requirements.
+This practice note is intended to help actuaries both understand and comply with these new requirements promulgated by the NAIC.

-All types of insurance companies are subject to financial reporting requirements developed by the NAIC in the form of an annual statement blank.
+All types of insurance companies are subject to financial reporting requirements in the form of an annual statement blank developed by the NAIC.
 An actuarial statement of opinion relating to reserves and other actuarial items must accompany each annual statement filing, pursuant to the NAIC instructions.
-The type of annual statement filed depends on the insurer's lines of business inforce.
+The type of annual statement filed depends on the insurer's lines of business in force.
 Companies that pass the health test contained in the annual statement instructions can file the health annual statement blank, also known as the orange blank.
 The instructions for the health actuarial opinion are contained within the instructions for the health annual statement blank.

-A company licensed as a life insurance company that files the orange blank may also be subject to the Standard Valuation Law and the Actuarial Opinion and Memorandum Regulation in addition to the health annual statement instructions.
-Similarly, a company licensed as a property/casualty insurance company that files the orange blank may also be subject to additional requirements.
+A company licensed as a life insurance company that files the orange blank also may be subject to the Standard Valuation Law and the Actuarial Opinion and Memorandum Regulation, in addition to the health annual statement instructions.
+A company licensed as a property/casualty insurance company that files the orange blank similarly also may be subject to additional requirements.
 Be sure to check your state's specific requirements.

-Effective with the 2009 health annual statement, the NAIC adopted revised actuarial opinion instructions.
-These revised instructions include some significant modifications that practicing health actuaries need to recognize.
-(See Appendix A for the instructions proposal as adopted.)
+The revised NAIC actuarial opinion instructions include some significant modifications that practicing health actuaries need to recognize (see Appendix A for the instructions as adopted).
 This practice note focuses on these modifications and therefore does not cover all issues surrounding the health actuarial statement of opinion.
 It also provides the actuary with some practical information for compliance with the revised instructions.

-Background Information
+Background

-The NAIC Accident & Health Working Group developed the revised health actuarial opinion instructions effective for the 2009 annual statement filing with considerable input from both the NAIC Life & Health Actuarial Task Force and the Casualty Actuarial & Statistical Task Force.
-In developing the instructions, these regulators stated their intent was to bolster the regulatory value of the opinion and to bring more consistency between the life/accident and health, property/casualty, and health blank opinions.
-Other goals of their revisions were to make it easier for non-actuaries to review the opinions and to improve the clarity of the instructions.
+The NAIC Accident & Health Working Group developed the revised health actuarial opinion instructions with considerable input from both the NAIC Life & Health Actuarial Task Force and the Casualty Actuarial & Statistical Task Force.
+In developing the instructions, these regulators stated that their intent was to bolster the regulatory value of the opinion and to make the life/accident and health, property/casualty, and health blank opinions more consistent.
+Other goals of the revisions were to make it easier for non-actuaries to review the opinions and to improve the clarity of the instructions.

-In addition to some minor changes, the resulting health actuarial opinion instructions included the following major changes:
+The resulting health actuarial opinion instructions included the following major changes or requirements:

 - 1.)
-A qualified health actuary must be appointed by the company's Board of Directors and must report annually to the Board of Directors or the Audit Committee; - 2.)
-The use of a "checkbox" section to indicate whether the opinion is unqualified, qualified, adverse or inconclusive; - 3.)
-The definition of prescribed language (as opposed to suggested language in the prior instructions) with any modifications or deviations noted within the "checkbox" section;
+The appointment by the company's board of directors of a qualified health actuary, who must report annually to the board or the audit committee; - 2.)
+A process to request exemptions from having to file an actuarial opinion;

-- 4.)
-The requirement to reconcile the underlying claim lag data to Part 2B of the Underwriting and Investment Exhibit; and - 5.)
+- 3.)
+The use of a checkbox section to indicate whether the opinion is unqualified, qualified, adverse, or inconclusive; - 4.)
+Expansion of the scope of the actuarial opinion to include specified actuarial items presented as assets in the annual statement; - 5.)
+The definition of prescribed language (as opposed to suggested language in the prior instructions) with any modifications or deviations noted within a checkbox section; - 6.)
+The requirement to reconcile underlying claim lag data to Part 2B of the Underwriting and Investment Exhibit; and - 7.)
 A supporting Actuarial Memorandum.